Grocery workers say they can’t get vaccines, even as they help distribute them

 “People talk about their bubbles and pods, but we don’t have a choice,” the worker said.
 “There’s no social distancing in a grocery store when you’re dealing with 1,700 people a day.”

-Representatives for Kroger and QVC did not immediately respond to requests for comment.
+“Our most urgent priority throughout the COVID-19 pandemic has been to provide a safe environment for our associates and customers,” Howard said in a statement.

+The government pays pharmacies and stores $45.33 to administer the two-dose vaccine, according to industry sources.
+That rate, set by Medicare, is similar to reimbursement fees for administering other vaccines, such as for the flu or shingles.

 Major chains like Walmart and Target say they’re planning to offer employee vaccinations at stores and distribution centers when available.
-Many, including Kroger, Trader Joe’s, Aldi and Dollar General also are offering extra pay, free rides and cash bonuses to workers who get vaccinated.
+Many, including Trader Joe’s, Aldi and Dollar General also are offering extra pay, free rides and cash bonuses to workers who get vaccinated.
+And Walmart on Thursday said it would raise wages for nearly one-third of its U.S. employees after a strong holiday season, lifting average pay to $15 an hour but leaving the starting rate at $11.

 The gourmet grocery chain in Los Angeles where Dawn Smith works will pay workers for the time it takes to get inoculated, and also cover transportation costs.
 But Smith, who has been counting the days until she can get the shot, says it’s unlikely she’ll be eligible until March.